teamdeeson/codex/docs/handbook/principles-and-values.md

 # Our purpose

-We’re very clear on our core purpose as a company:

-> “To be a sustainable and thriving company that successfully balances the needs of our clients, team members and shareholders.”
+We want to be a sustainable and thriving company that successfully balances the needs of our clients, team members and shareholders.

 And we need to do what it takes to make that happen.